Electronic Waste (E-Waste)

 Small Batteries and Cell phones

 The City collects household batteries, cell phones, and CFL Bulbs from residents in the Household Battery and CFL Bulb kiosks at the building counter lobby (across from Suite 203), located at City Hall, 33282 Golden Lantern, Dana Point, CA 92629.
-Car batteries are considered Household Hazardous Waste and may be disposed of for FREE at the Household Hazardous Waste Collection Facility in San Juan Capistrano or by contacting CR&R for a HHW Curbside Pick-Up, also free of charge to Dana Point residents.
-Click here for more information on this program.
+Car batteries are considered Household Hazardous Waste and may be disposed of for FREE at the Household Hazardous Waste Collection Facility in San Juan Capistrano or by contacting CR&R for a HHW Curbside Pick-Up, also free of charge to Dana Point residents (more information on CR&R's HHW Pick-Up Program).
 Each battery or cell phone must be placed in an individual plastic bag.
 Bags are located near the box for convenience.
 Small household batteries, CFL bulbs and cell phones are also collected at the City's Tri-Annual Bulky Item Clean Up Days.
 Please call (949) 248-3571 for more information.